 The Layout of a NIO buffer

 The following diagram shows the basic anatomy of a NIO buffer.
 For the sake of argument,

 Each box in the diagram thus represents a byte position in memory, and in the underlying byte array if any.

 next offset in the buffer to read or write data.
 Specifically:

 a buffer around a section of a byte array, so that offset 0 of the buffer might actually

 Next: different buffer classes

 Now we have an overview of what a buffer generally looks like, it's time to start looking

-Written by Neil Coffey.
-Copyright © Javamex UK 2012.
+Editorial page content written by Neil Coffey.
+Copyright © Javamex UK 2021.
 All rights reserved.